translate/pootle/docs/developers/customization.rst

    After doing any customization, please execute the following commands to collect and build static content such as images, CSS and JavaScript files that are served by the Pootle server.
+Make sure your virtualenv is enabled before running these.

    .. code-block:: bash

-      $ python manage.py collectstatic --noinput --clear
-      $ python manage.py assets build
+      (env) $ python manage.py collectstatic --noinput --clear (env) $ python manage.py assets build

 .. _customization#css: